-- Pain at the injection site - Infection: In very rare instances (less than 1%), minor infections can occur - Increased pain or worsening symptoms. - Post-ablation neuritis, which is an irritation of the nerves being targeted - Stroke - Bleeding: You may suffer bleeding from undergoing procedures, especially while on blood thinning medications.
-Please notify us if you are taking any of the following blood thinning medications: Warfarin (Coumadin), Plavix (Clopidogrel), Aspirin, Xarelto (Rivaroxaban), Heparin, Lovenox (Enoxaparin), Brilinta (Ticagrelor), or any others not listed. - Nerve or spinal cord damage: In extremely rare instances, a patient may suffer nerve or spinal cord damage from direct trauma from a needle.
-This could potentially result in permanent nerve damage or paralysis. - Allergic reactions to medications: The commonly used medications in this procedure include: Lidocaine, Bupivacaine, Ropivacaine, IV contrast dye, and corticosteroid (cortisone). - Inability to complete the injection due to technical or anatomic difficulty.
+- Pain at the injection site - In very rare instances (less than 1%), minor infections can occur - Increased pain or worsening symptoms. - Post-ablation neuritis, which is an irritation of the nerves being targeted. - Bleeding.
+Youmay suffer bleeding from undergoing procedures, especially while on blood thinning medications.
+Please notify us if you are taking any of the following blood thinning medications: Warfarin (Coumadin), Plavix (Clopidogrel), Aspirin, Xarelto (Rivaroxaban), Heparin, Lovenox (Enoxaparin), Brilinta (Ticagrelor), or any others not listed. - Allergic reactions to medications.
+The commonly used medications in this procedure include: Lidocaine, Bupivacaine, Ropivacaine, IV contrast dye, and corticosteroid (cortisone). - Inability to complete the injection due to technical or anatomic difficulty.